sameetpatil5/tata-brp/README.md

 ## Overview

 This project automates the extraction and formatting of blood report data.
-It processes markdown inputs containing medical tables and ensures they are formatted correctly without altering numerical or textual data.
+It processes markdown inputs containing medical tables and extracts the data as required and sends the extracted data back.
 The application uses FastAPI and requires a Gemini API key for formatting operations.

 ---